processism/processism.github.io/questions-challenges.md

 - For practice: Systems thinking, complexity theory

 ### Are there communities or groups?
 Currently emerging.
-Check our [Contribute](contribute) page for ways to connect and participate in developing this framework.
+Check my [Contribute](contribute) page for ways to connect and participate in developing this framework.

 ### Why should I care about this?
 Because seeing reality accurately enables more effective action.
 Process thinking resolves paradoxes, opens possibilities, and aligns with how reality actually works.